Program Technical Standards

 Behavioral and Social Attributes

 Candidates and students must possess the emotional health required for full utilization of their intellectual abilities, the exercise of good judgment, the prompt completion of all responsibilities attendant to the diagnosis and care of patients, and the development of mature, sensitive and effective relationships with patients.
-Candidates and student must be able to tolerate physically taxing workloads, adapt to changing environments, display flexibility, and learn to function in the fact of uncertainties inherent in the clinical problems of many patients.
+Candidates and students must be able to tolerate physically taxing workloads, adapt to changing environments, display flexibility, and learn to function in the fact of uncertainties inherent in the clinical problems of many patients.
 Compassion, integrity, concern for others, interpersonal skills, interest and motivation are all personal qualities that will be assessed during the admissions and education processes.

 Mrs. Percy and Mr. Williams believed in me.
 They were more than instructors, they tried to get to know you as a person and tried to understand your goals so they could push you towards them.
 And Mrs. Crawford from student services helped me find a job before I even graduated.
 She was dedicated to my overall success.